benjaminjohansen/02456_VGGish_Deep_Ensemble/README.md

 ### Run the notebook
 Open the jupyter notebook A_vggish_Ensemble-Lite.
 Make sure you are running Python 3.0 and Tensorflow 1.2.

-The script will run a lite version of a VGGish Ensemble method to be used on the [TUT Acoustic Scene data set](http://www.cs.tut.fi/sgn/arg/dcase2017/challenge/task-acoustic-scene-classification#audio-dataset).
+The script will run a lite version (only a subset of the data) of a VGGish Ensemble method to be used on the [TUT Acoustic Scene data set](http://www.cs.tut.fi/sgn/arg/dcase2017/challenge/task-acoustic-scene-classification#audio-dataset).

 The first parts of the script will import the data, split as specified at the competion.
 For this version, a subset of preprossed data has been added.
 To run the ful data, use the logmel converter script, and place the files accordingly.